beatrixwashere/scrabtas/tas/ll1-poet/info.md

 `02-05`: movement optimization should save some frames

 `06`: maybe maxed? one more frame might be possible

+`07`: should be maxed

+`08`: maybe maxed? there might be a better combat sequence

 `(2,0)`: wcskip hasn't been found yet in the current version but it could potentially save several seconds